In this support article, we’ll discuss how to make your fundraiser as strong as it can possibly be by going through some key tips and best practices.

 You may be tempted to get creative here, but since your space is limited, it’s best to stick to the facts.
 In one sentence, why are you fundraising?
 The Description section is the place to elaborate.

 Every fundraiser must come to an end and you want to be sure your donors know the last day to give.
-To set the end date for your fundraiser, either click “Duration” on your Page Editor or click on the calendar underneath your goal bar.
-A calendar will pop up that you can use to select your fundraiser end date:
+To set the end date for your fundraiser, click '+Duration' underneath your goal bar.
+Here, you can enter the date, or click the calendar icon to choose your end date.

 Your fundraiser’s duration isn’t set in stone — you can change it at any time during your campaign.
 So don’t fret too much about this, if your fundraiser is doing well and you want to keep it going, just head back here and change the end date!